DiegoPrestesGit/todxs-challenge/README.md

   * [ ] UPDATE
   * [ ] DELETE
 * [ ] implement business rules for the credit proposal
+* [ ] refactor services and controllers with try/catch
 * [ ] implement tests in the service layer
 * [ ] export routes for insomnia and postman
 * [ ] check if the spelling is correct